-- Kabuki : One of a traditional Japanese performing art and is played by only male actors.
+- Kabuki is a traditional Japanese performing art that is played by only male actors.

-- Noh : One of the traditional Japanese art which played on a stage.
+- Noh is one of the traditional Japanese arts that is played on a stage.

-Komonote : Representing a pitiful and beautiful expression of a young woman.
+- Komonote represents the pitiful and beautiful expression of a young woman.

 Haiku, Kado, Sado, etc.

-- Haiku : Japanese seventeen-syllable short poem written in a five-seven-five pattern.
+- Haiku is a Japanese seventeen-syllable short poem written in a five-seven-five pattern.

-- Kado : A traditional Japanese art of flower arrangement.
+- Kado is a traditional Japanese art of flower arrangement

 First, a little powdered green tea is put into a tea bowl with a tea scoop.
 Then hot water is poured over it, and the tea is stirred with a bamboo whisk.

-- Shamisen : A traditional Japanese instrument similar to guitar which has three strings.
+- Shamisen : A traditional Japanese instrument similar to the guitar, which has three strings.

 - Koto : A long Japanese horizontal harp.

-- Origami : A Japanese art of making figures by folding paper.
+- Origami is the Japanese art of making figures by folding paper.

-Ukiyo-e is a Japanese art of painting and wood block printing, which is developed during the Edo period.
+Ukiyo-e is a Japanese art of painting and woodblock printing that was developed during the Edo period.

-It mainly depicts the life of commoners, Japanese landscape and so on.
+It mainly depicts the lives of commoners, the Japanese landscape, and so on.

 Hot spring 146〜150

-Japanese people love hot spring.
-It is good for improving overall health.
+Japanese people love hot springs and they are good for improving overall health.

-Open-air-bath is usually set in nature or in a garden, you can enjoy the beautiful nature and the season.
+Open-air baths are usually set in nature or in a garden, where you can enjoy the beautiful nature and the season.

 Japanese castle 151〜152

-Himeji-jo : registered as the first World Heritage site in Japan.
+Himeji-jo is registered as the first World Heritage Site in Japan.